Obstructive Sleep Apnea Treatment

 - Medical conditions.
 High blood pressure, congestive heart failure, Parkinson’s disease, and type 2 diabetes are some of the conditions that may also increase the risk of obstructive sleep apnea.
 Hormonal disorders, chronic lung diseases such as asthma, and a prior stroke can also increase the risk of sleep apnea.

 So, how do you treat obstructive sleep apnea?
 Here’s what you need to know:

 Unfortunately, there are not many home remedies that can treat sleep apnea effectively.
 There are, however, ways to prevent sleep apnea or decrease the potential of severe sleep apnea.

 Home Treatments in Copperas Cove are:

 - Maintain a healthy weight.
 Obesity, specifically in the upper body, will increase the risk of airway obstruction.
 By maintaining a healthy weight, you will prevent obesity which also helps minimize the severity of your sleep apnea.

 - Use a humidifier.
 Dry air can irritate the body and the respiratory system, which can cause nasal congestion.
 Humidifiers help add moisture to the air.
 Using a humidifier can help to open your airways and encourage clearer breathing.

 - Avoid alcohol and smoking.
 This might not be an easy one, but it will make a difference.
 By avoiding alcohol and smoking, you will improve your overall health and decrease the severity of your sleep apnea.
 As explained before, alcohol will further relax the muscles in your throat, which is why people (especially men) often snore significantly louder after a night of drinking.
-By avoiding smoking, you will also prevent inflammation and fluid retention upper airway, which causes sleep apnea.
+By avoiding smoking, you will also prevent inflammation and fluid retention in the upper airway which causes sleep apnea.